Garage Gym: How To Turn Your Garage Into A Gym

 1) Plan a layout

 First of all, you will need to draft a plan for the garage gym, based on your budget.
-Think about the equipment you want to buy, the space you have available, where to place machines that require electricity to work will go, and more.
+Think about the equipment you want to buy, the space you have available, where to place machines that require electricity to work, and more.

 You will be able to amend or define the plan in more detail as you look into the next steps.